- Directed By: Troy Miller

 |Budget: $40 million||Financed by: Warner Bros|

 Jack Frost was tracking very poorly and actually opened above expectations with a terrible $7,104,125 — placing #3 for the weekend led by Star Trek.
 It dipped only 28.1% the following frame to $5,106,442 and continued to post modest weekly declines, but the domestic run closed with $34,562,556.
 WB would see returned about $18.9M after theaters take their percentage of the gross — below P&A expenses and the theatrical receipts would not dent the budget.
-Overseas numbers are not available.
+Overseas numbers were only $3.2M.